jetyue04/tf-loss-plateau/README.md

 ## Project Structure

 - `notebooks/` — Notebooks for testing and ablation studies
+- `logs/` - Logs for batch jobs
 - `src/` — Source code modules
   - `legacy/` — Original code from the paper
   - `config/` - Configuration files for experiments